-13.1 This Agreement is effective as of the date of Customer’s acceptance of this Agreement (the “Effective Date”) and will continue until: (i) Customer ceases to use all of its Free Licenses (and/or Enterprise Licenses in the event of any Productive Use without an Order), or (ii) ninety (90) days after all of Customer’s active Orders and SOWs hereunder have expired whether either party gives notice or not, or (iii) either party terminates this Agreement as set forth in this Section, provided that the parties’ rights and obligations under the provisions listed in Section 13.4 shall survive any termination for all of the foregoing subsections (i) through (iii).
-This Agreement shall govern: (i) Customer’s Free Licenses and/or Enterprise Licenses whether Customer has entered into an Order or not, (ii) Orders or SOWs that reference this Agreement, and (iii) any POs submitted by Customer as set forth in Section 7.3.
-The Subscription Term for each Order or SOW shall commence and have the duration as set forth in the applicable Order or SOW.
+13.1 This Agreement is effective as of the date of Customer’s acceptance of this Agreement (the “Effective Date”) and will continue until: (i) Customer ceases all use of the Software, or (ii) ninety (90) days after all of Customer’s active Orders hereunder have expired whether either party gives notice or not, or (iii) either party terminates this Agreement as set forth in this Section, provided that the parties’ rights and obligations under the provisions listed in Section 13.4 shall survive any termination for all of the foregoing subsections (i) through (iii).
+This Agreement shall govern: (i) Customer’s Free Licenses and/or Enterprise Licenses whether Customer has entered into an Order or not, (ii) Orders that reference this Agreement, and (iii) any POs submitted by Customer as set forth in Section 7.4.
+The Subscription Term for each Order shall commence and have the duration as set forth in the applicable Order.

-13.2 Subject to Couchbase’s rights under Section 3 above, either party may terminate the applicable Order or SOW, if the other party materially breaches its obligations thereunder and, where such breach is curable, such breach remains uncured for thirty (30) days following written notice of the breach.
-Customer’s obligation to make a payment of any outstanding, unpaid fees for any Enterprise License shall survive termination or expiration of an Order, SOW or this Agreement.
+13.2 Subject to Couchbase’s rights under Section 3 above, either party may terminate the applicable Order, if the other party materially breaches its obligations thereunder and, where such breach is curable, such breach remains uncured for thirty (30) days following written notice of the breach.
+Customer’s obligation to make a payment of any outstanding, unpaid fees for any Enterprise License shall survive termination or expiration of an Order or this Agreement.

-13.4 The following sections will survive termination or expiration of any Order, SOW and/or this Agreement: Section 2.3 (Tools, Connectors, and Third Party Products), Sections 3 (Restrictions), 5 (Proprietary Rights), 7 (Fees), 8 (Records Retention and Audit), 9 (Confidentiality), 10 (Disclaimer of Warranties), 11 (Indemnification), 12 (Limitation of Liability), 13 (Term and Termination), and 14 (General).
+13.4 The following sections will survive termination or expiration of any Order and/or this Agreement: Section 2.3 (Tools, Connectors, and Third Party Products), Sections 3 (Customer Responsibilities), 5 (Proprietary Rights), 7 (Fees), 8 (Records Retention and Audit), 9 (Confidentiality), 10 (Disclaimer of Warranty), 11 (Indemnification of Third-Party Claims), 12 (Limitation of Liability), 13 (Term and Termination), and 14 (General).